arcanemachine/phoenix-todo-list/README.md

 - `support/scripts/test-js` - A convenience script for running the Vitest unit tests.
 - `support/scripts/test-js-watch` - A convenience script for running the Vitest unit tests in watch mode.
-- `cd test/js/ && npx playwright test` - Navigate to the JS test root directory and run the JS E2E tests directly.
+- `cd assets && npx playwright test` - Navigate to the JS test root directory and run the JS E2E tests directly.

 ##### End-To-End Tests (Playwright)